IRS Forms

 Penalties And Practical Risk

-If you are required to file Form 5471 and fail to file it or omit information, the penalty starts at 10,000 per failure per year.
-If the failure continues after IRS notice, additional penalties can apply for each 30‑day period, up to a cap.
+If you are required to file Form 5471 and fail to file it or omit information, the penalty starts at 10,000 per failure per year under IRC section 6038(b)(1).
+If the failure continues after IRS notice, additional 10,000 penalties apply for each 30‑day period, capped at 50,000 per foreign corporation per year under IRC section 6038(b)(2), and the IRS can also reduce foreign tax credits available with respect to the foreign corporation by 10 percent under IRC section 6038(c).
 This is why it pays to match facts across G‑1, Schedule M, and your transfer pricing files before you click file.

 The CSA Concepts Behind G‑1, Without The Jargon